yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 reboot
 }}}

 The command wl manages the radio, and it's pretty powerful.
 Among many options (see them here: http://wifi-portal.elevate.nl/docs/wl.txt.).
-There are some  particulary interesting:
+There are some  particularly interesting:

 {{{
 wl txpwr